 In the GNU Image Manipulation Program (GIMP) window, open the File menu and select Open.
 Alternatively, you can simultaneously press the Ctrl + O keys on your keyboard, for the same effect.

-This action will launch the Open Image dialog.
+This action launches the Open Image dialog.
 Browse to the folder where you stored your pictures.
-Then, select the first image you'll use for the animated GIF.
+Then, select the first image that you want to use for the animated GIF.

-GIMP will open the selected picture.
+GIMP now loads the selected picture.

 Browse to the folder where you stored the pictures and open the second picture you want to use for the animated GIF file.

-If you have more pictures to add to the GIF file, repeat the last step: open the File menu, click or tap on Open as Layers and select the next picture in your sequence.
+NOTE: If you have more pictures to add to the GIF file, repeat the last step: open the File menu, click or tap Open as Layers and select the next picture in your sequence.

-In the Export Image window, select the location where you want to save your GIF file, type a name for it and (very important) make sure you specify the.gif extension at its end.
+In the Export Image window, select the location where you want to save your GIF file, type a name for it and (very important) make sure you specify the GIF extension at its end.
 Then, click or tap Export.

-GIMP will open a new dialog, called Export Image as GIF.
+GIMP now opens a new dialog, called Export Image as GIF.
 The only essential thing to do here is to make sure you check the option called As animation.
 Another useful thing to set here is the delay used between the frames of your animation.
 When you have chosen all the settings that you want, click or tap Export.

-Depending on how many pictures you used and their sizes, you'll have to wait for a couple of moments for GIMP to save your animated GIF.
+Depending on how many pictures you used and their sizes, you might have to wait for a couple of moments for GIMP to save your animated GIF.
 The GIF file is now saved and ready to use wherever you want to.